HISPlayer/MetaSpatial-SDK/hisplayer-apis.md

 The SDK exposes the following classes and enums, which are essential for integration and playback control.

 ## HISPlayerManager (class)
-The following public APIs are provided by **HISPlayerManager**:

-### Constructor parameters
-cascasc
+`HISPlayerManager` is the main class of the SDK.
+It is required to add and manage streams, and to invoke the playback control functions provided by the library.

-#### Constructor parameters
+#### Constructor
-cascsac
+**LibManager(applicationContext: Context, licenseKey: String)**

 * **public Context applicationContext**: The global application context.
-It's recommended to use getApplicationContext() to avoid memory leaks related to activities or views.
+It's recommended to use `getApplicationContext()` to avoid memory leaks related to activities or views.

 * **public string licenseKey**: License key for making the SDK works.
 If license key is not valid, an exception will be thrown.